studerus/pepper-android-realtime-chat/README.md

 - No direct access to low-level robot functions available in the older NAOqi SDK
 - Some advanced robot capabilities (e.g., low-level motor control, direct sensor access) are not exposed

-**Extension via SSH:**
+**Extension via Head Server:**
-- The app performs an **SSH connection test** to the robot's head at startup
+- The app maintains a **WebSocket connection** to the robot's head for the perception system
-- This SSH connection provides a path for developers to access **low-level NAOqi functions** if needed
+- This bidirectional communication channel could be extended to access additional **low-level NAOqi functions**:
-- Developers can extend the app with custom SSH-based commands to:
   - Access sensors not exposed in QiSDK
   - Implement low-level motor control
   - Integrate custom NAOqi modules
   - Debug and monitor system-level robot state

 **Development Approach:**
-- **Primary**: Use QiSDK high-level functions for all standard features (recommended for stability and maintainability)
+- **Primary**: Use QiSDK high-level functions for standard features (recommended for stability)
-- **Advanced**: Use SSH/NAOqi for specialized low-level requirements when QiSDK is insufficient
+- **Advanced**: Extend the head server with custom NAOqi integrations when QiSDK is insufficient

-This hybrid approach provides both the convenience of modern Android development and the flexibility of low-level robot access when needed.

 ### Gesture Synchronization During Speech